 - Moderate quality of information (moderate force)

 The low switching costs enable customers to easily move from Wendy’s to other companies.
 There are also many substitutes in the market.
 This external factor empowers Wendy’s customers to consume substitutes instead.
-Furthermore, consumers have access to information to help them decide when buying from Wendy’s.
-Based on this part of the Five Forces Analysis, the effects of the bargaining power of customers on the industry environment is also one of Wendy’s priority concerns.
+Furthermore, consumers have access to information to help them decide when buying from the food-service company.
+Based on this part of the Five Forces analysis, the effects of the bargaining power of customers on the industry environment is also one of Wendy’s priority concerns.

 Bargaining Power of Wendy’s Suppliers (Weak Force)